Ada-Developers-Academy/ada-CS-Fundamentals-Internship/00-intro/intro.md

 - [Post-Classroom CS Fundamentals Site](https://sites.google.com/adadevelopersacademy.org/post-classroom/unit-4/cs-fundamentals?authuser=1)
 - [PSE Grading Request Form](https://form.asana.com/?k=s_JorjEM5mBvzcDtfw8yJg&d=181459410160484)
-    - Please keep in mind grading is limited to instructor capacity.
-We will attempt to grade your PSE within a week of submitting this form.
+    - Please be aware grading is subject to the availability of instructor capacity.
+We will make every effort to evaluate your PSE within one week of receiving your completed form.
     - Please submit one form per assignment.